 Alex Ross does portray Pierre Boulez as the bogeyman of 20th century classical music.
 Boulez may well have been an obnoxious character in his youth, together with other music students he once disturbed a Stravinsky concert, but later in life he conducted some of the best Stravinsky recordings.
 Boulez also composed one of the greatest works of the late 20th century, Pli selon Pli, which Ross doesn't mention.

-Surprisingly, Alex Ross fails to observe that the first performance of The Rite of Spring and countless other early 20th century compositions may well have sounded awful, which might provide an alternative explanation for the riots that ensued during the premiere were precipitated by the composition.
+Surprisingly, Alex Ross fails to observe that the first performance of The Rite of Spring and countless other early 20th century compositions may well have sounded awful.
+It is commonly thought that the riots that ensued during the premiere were precipitated by the composition.
 But perhaps the audience was offended by the performance.
 At the time most musicians were amateurs who had little time to rehearse a new work.
 As a result many premieres may well have been botched up.
 Today we can hear the works as they were intended.

 Ross also devotes an entire chapter to Benjamin Britten and spends various pages retelling the libretto of Peter Grimes.
 Although some of Britten's operas have entered the repertory, in my humble opinion he is more of an ahistorical figure: he didn't make school like John Cage or Karlheinz Stockhausen.
 Then again, one could also say that Stockhausen is a historical figure, since his music is hardly performed let alone listened to anymore.